 Discover the secrets of a former speakeasy on St. Mark’s Place in the East Village, with access to mafia tunnel escape routes and artifacts, like one of two original safes that held enough money to buy the entire Lower East Side.
 The tour guide from the Museum of American Gangster will also give us a walkthrough of the museum that will conclude with a vintage cocktail at the bar of the theater 80 St. Marks, an area authentic to the original speakeasy.

 Untapped Cities will be offering readers the chance for intimate, hour-long tour of the normally off-limits Woolworth Building lobby led by Lisa Swyers, a preservationist working directly with the archives of the Woolworth Building.
 In addition to a guided visit through the spectacular lobby, we will also visit the basement level where the bank vault is located and where the former entrances to the subway are.
 Other locations, as seen on previous Untapped Cities tours, will be dependent on building access on the particular day.
 Untapped Cities works directly with the tour guides to provide additional access not necessarily available on regular tours of the building.
-Following the tour, we will lead guests to an optional cocktail hour at the historic Fraunces Tavern
+VIP Tour of the Woolworth Building

 Join us for a tour of the historic Brooklyn Army Terminal in Sunset Park, Brooklyn.
 The terminal is four million square feet of history, which dates back to the days of World War I. It is also one of the most stunning architectural places in the city, open to the public only in the last few years.
 Built in only 17 months by architect Cass Gilbert, the Brooklyn Army Terminal has been used for various purposes since it first broke ground in 1818.
 During the Prohibition years, the Federal Government used the Terminal as a storage and disposal center for alcohol.
 Not long after, the terminal began to fulfill its original purpose, as it was the largest supply base for the U.S military during World War II.
 It is the place where American Icon Elvis Presley shipped out to Germany.